Now Introducing: The R29 Shopping Team's Target Hidden Gems

 Advertisement

-"I am simply obsessed with this jacket and cannot get over the fact that it only cost me 48 bucks.
-After pining over a brand that shall not be named's out-of-my-budget style, I stumbled upon this while exploring Target's virtual aisles and gasped.
-While the quality isn't super luxe, for a faux-fur novelty look it's just perfect.
-The lilac color is just as dreamy in person, and I always get compliments when I sport it out on the town." – Elizabeth Buxton, Affiliate Senior Director

-"Looking for the perfect purple hair clip to go with the perfect faux-fur-cuffed jacket above?
+"Looking for the perfect purple hair clip to go with the perfect faux-leather-cropped jacket in a dreamy pinky-pastel colorway?
 Look no further than (another) one of my Wild Fable favorites.
 This $5, oversized checkered claw adds the perfect punch of pizazz to my hair in between washes when I can't bear to wear it down." – Elizabeth Buxton, Affiliate Senior Director

+"I've always toyed with the idea of eyelash extensions, but have never been able to fully come to terms with 1. the price and 2. the long-term damage to my natural lashes.
+SO, I've instead turned to the occasional false-y application when I'm in need of a lil' extra oomph (i.e. for weddings, engagement parties, fancy-schmancy dinners, looking insane on a Zoom call, etc.).
+My go-to brand?
+This here Lilly Lash pack from Target.
+The goods appear veryyy natural on my fair-colored eyes and brows, they're also light on the lid and are super easy to apply for a false-lash noob like me.
+To boot: I can usually get a handful of re-wears out of these bad babies before having to toss them and horrify my partner who will inevitably see them clinging to the side of the bin." – Elizabeth Buxton, Affiliate Senior Director

 "This is the ONLY natural deodorant that I’ve tried that genuinely keeps my body odor at bay for hours on end.
 It has a nice calm scent that is not overpowering.
 Consistency-wise it’s a bit paste-like and powdery.
 It’s definitely worth checking out." – Chichi Offor, Affiliate Associate Writer